jsonql-org/jsonql/packages/validators/README.md

-# @velocejs/validator
+# @jsonql/validators

-This validator is extended from [@jsonql/validator]() with additional features to work with our contract system.
+This validators is extended from [@jsonql/validator]() with additional features.

-TBC
+Instead of one validator per method, this will take a whole list of methods (usually a class) and generate all the validator for each method

+## Documentation

+Coming soon

 ---

+TO1SOURCE